opengeospatial/ets-wfs11/src/ats-wfs11-basic-cc/GetFeature/GET/BasicGetFeature-GET-tc6.md

 # BasicGetFeature-GET-tc6

-**Purpose**: XPath 1.0 shall be used to address parts of an XML representation using ogc:PropertyName.
-Support for the AbbreviatedRelativeLocationPath construct is required
+**Purpose**: A valid filter expression must conform to the content model declared for the ogc:Filter element

 **Test method**